life-and-dev/son/trinity.md

 - If the Trinity is central to Christianity, why do [even Trinitarian scholars admit the doctrine isn't found in the Bible?](https://thegodofjesus.com/reasons-to-believe/shocking-admissions)
 - How could the apostles preach salvation without ever mentioning it in their letters?
 - Why did it take over 300 years after Christ for the church to formalize this doctrine?
-- Why are there so [many variations of the Trinity doctrine](https://eternal.family.net.za/bible/concepts/godhead/according-to-scholars) and which one is correcct?
+- Why are there so [many variations of the Trinity doctrine](https://eternal.family.net.za/bible/concepts/godhead/according-to-scholars) and which one is correct?

 This article examines the evidence, both historical and biblical, to help you understand what the Trinity really is, where it came from, and whether it aligns with the teachings of Jesus and His apostles.
 My goal isn't to attack sincere believers, but to encourage you to search the Scriptures like the Bereans and let God's Word speak for itself.